npm-simplified/simplified/docs/user-group.md

 #### Parameters:
 -- (string) `name`

 Required.
 The name of the group to update to.
-If the name of the group is different from what was previously set, the old group's name must be set as the third parameter of the function.
+If the group's name is different from what was previously set, the old group name must be set as the third parameter.

 -- (array) `grants`